-3.1 A bona fide store owner, store director, assistant store director, and one (1) additional exemption shall not be required to be a member of the Union.
+3.1 A bona fide store owner, store manager, two (2) assistant managers, and bakery manager shall not be required to be a member of the Union.
+In addition, all service deli managers, and file maintenance employees shall be exempt.